Worker Classification Tests: DOL, IRS, State Tests for Classifying Workers

 Independent Contractors vs. Employees

 Independent contractor is a legal term for workers who are not considered to be full-time employees under the law.
-Independent contractors may refer to themselves as freelancers, consultants, self-employed professionals, side-giggers, etc. The big difference between independent contractors and your typical W-2 employee is that independent contractors are their own business entity.
+Independent contractors may refer to themselves as freelancers, consultants, self-employed professionals, side-giggers, etc. The big difference between independent contractors and your typical W-2 employee is that independent contractors are their own business entities.
 They pay their own taxes, provide their own benefits, and submit invoices for work completed.

 Independent contractors provide specialized knowledge or skills to a client project or task.
 They are responsible for how, when, and where they complete the work outlined in their contract.
-An employee, on the other hand, is typically guided by a manager, and receives some level of training for their job.
+An employee, on the other hand, is typically guided by a manager and receives some level of training for their job.

 Worker Misclassification